worstpotato/CFTools-TamperMonkey/README.md

 4. Click `Add to Firefox`.
 5. Confirm the install.

-### Other Chromium Browsers

-If you use Edge, Brave, Opera, or another Chromium-based browser, the Chrome steps are usually the same.

 ## Install This Script

 ### Option 1: Direct install from GitHub